QuocBaoNNguyen/cse15l-lab-reports/cse15l-lab-report-ONE.md

 **Working Directory:** `lecture1`
 <br/>
 <br/>
 **Explanation:** With a file as the argument, Java indicates to us that it is specifically only wants directories as arguments and nothing else when using the `cd` command.
-Since we gave it a file, it rejected the command and stated that "Hello.class: Not a directory".
+Since we gave it a file, it rejected the command and stated that `Hello.class: Not a directory`.
 <br/>
 <br/>
 This out is an error because we did not provide the `cd` command with the correct form of argument; directories.